kuszturareka/mezze-mode/README.md

         echo web: python app.py > Procfile

-3. One the Procfile has been created, access the file and delete the empty line at the bottom and save the file to avoid issues.
+3. Once the Procfile has been created, access the file and delete the empty line at the bottom and save the file to avoid issues.

 4. Proceed to the Heroku website where you should log in and click "New" then "Create new app" and then proceed to selecting the closest region to you.